 While straight, short and/or thin hair tends to have a higher likelihood of looking greasy, no one is exempt from getting there.
 So, what can you do to still look your best?

-Invest in a pretty silk scarf to cover greasy roots while looking trendy at the same time.
+Invest in a pretty silk scarf or a headband to cover greasy roots while looking trendy at the same time.

 The half-up bun was created for days with no time for a wash.
 Prep strands with a dry shampoo for volume and thickness, then section off the top section and pull it back into a messy topknot.
 Secure with a few pins, then loosen a few strands for an undone finish.